 One of the things that bothers me is every other committee I'm on meets monthly.
 This committee we don't do that.
 And so what happens is -- that is my opinion.
 One of the reasons that the things that are tasked for that day, there's too many.
-And if we met monthly during the day like we have been, and I thought the meetings were supposed to be two, not three, but if it's three, okay, so that we can get more done.
-Because we haven't met in so long it's hard to remember what we met on the last time.
+And if we met monthly during the day like we have been, and I thought the meetings were supposed to be two, not three, but if it's three, okay, so that we can get more it is a concern of mine.
+MR. MAYERSOHN: Okay.
+Thank you.